darwin-luque/codespark-go-sqlc-api/README.md

    air
    ```

+## API Endpoints

+### Authentication

+> **Note**: You can check how implement these endpoints in the `e2e/auth.rest` file.

+- POST /api/users/sign-up
+- POST /api/users/sign-in
+- GET /api/users/me

 ## Tools Used

 - [VSCode](https://code.visualstudio.com/)
 - [TablePlus](https://tableplus.com/)
 - [Warp](https://warp.dev/)

-In the `.vscode` folder, you will find
+In the `.vscode` folder, you will find the recommended extensions